NeuralEnsemble/neuralensemble-docker/simulation/README.md

 ## What it gives you

 * shell environment with NEST 2.12, NEURON 7.4, and PyNN 0.9 installed.
-* The Python 2.7 version provides Brian 1.4, the Python 3.4 version provides Brian 2 (release candidate)
+* The Python 2.7 version provides Brian 1.4, the Python 3.4 version provides Brian 2.
 * IPython, scipy, matplotlib and OpenMPI are also installed.
 * use directly or as a base for your own project-specific Docker images.